Kellie Barnes is a health care provider with a passion for public policy, education, and increasing access to preventative health services.

 Raina Mills is a 20-year Portland resident who is dedicated to organizing grassroots campaigns and helping everyday citizens make their voices heard.

-Raina worked for Clean Water Portland in a variety of roles, including running the front office, organizing volunteers, and raising funds.
-She is currently the Operations Manager for Punch Bowl Social.
+Raina worked for Clean Water Portland in a variety of roles, front office, volunteer organizer and fundraiser.

-She holds a Bachelor of Science degree in Psychology with a minor in Business.
-She graduated Summa Cum Laude from PSU in 2008.
+She holds a Bachelor of Science degree in Psychology and graduated Summa Cum Laude from PSU in 2008.